The Best Kids’ Bedding, From Toddler to Tween

 Why we chose it: Adorable designs perfect for a child’s first sheet set in a “big kid” bed.

 While we understand the logic of buying bedding that can last your children well into tween and teen years, sometimes you want to hold onto that little kid magic a bit longer.
-When that’s the case, we suggest you head straight for Zara Home, whose kids’ bedding features adorable designs like Babar the Elephant and Peanuts.
-The brand also wins bonus points for interpreting these classic children’s characters into designs that are neither gaudy nor too bright, which means they can blend in with a variety of room designs.
+When that’s the case, we suggest you head straight for Zara Home, whose kids’ bedding features adorable designs like The Three Little Pigs and Peanuts.
+The brand also wins bonus points for interpreting these classic children’s characters into designs that are neither gaudy nor too bright, blending with a large assortment of chic checks, stripes, florals, and waffle knits.
+We’re currently crushing on the flannel duvet with shams held together by cotton bows.
+In fact, you can also stick to the more neutral bedspread and up the playful factor with a plush cuddle companion—the gingham-footed fox gets our vote—or decorative throw pillow.
+There’s everything from classic patchwork covers to moon– and turtle-shaped cushions.

 What we like:

-Why we chose it: Modern prints that are ideal for kids looking to find their more mature design style.
+Why we chose it: For kids looking to find their more mature design style.

 We Also Like

-While we didn’t include a supersplurge category for kids’ bedding, if we did, D. Porthault would be the clear winner.
+- And while we didn’t include a supersplurge category for kids’ bedding, if we did, D. Porthault would be the clear winner.
 Even for us design lovers, we can admit it’s far from practical to spend upwards of $1,900 for a child’s twin sheet set, but we can’t help but swoon over this French brand’s sweet heart print.
-And hey, you can get a neck-roll sham for $275, at least.
+And hey, you can get a neck-roll sham for $275 at least.

 How We Chose These Products

-To choose the best kids’ bedding, Domino’s style director, Naomi deMañana, weighed in, and we scoped out the offerings at children’s boutiques both brick-and-mortar and online, plus we researched many “best of” lists.
+To choose the best kids’ bedding, we scoped out the offerings at children’s boutiques both brick-and-mortar and online, keeping an eye out for playful prints and patterns, plus quality materials that would last longer than a years’s worth of washes and could potentially grow with your little one from big kid bed to tween.
 We also tapped interior designer Anne Pulliam of Anne Pulliam Interiors, who has a special passion for creating unique children’s rooms.
 We paid special attention to the bedding’s durability, how easy it was to clean, its softness, and, of course, its design.
 The winners scored high marks in all of these categories.

 Our Shopping Checklist